If you’re getting started in deep-sky astrophotography, I believe that a compact apochromatic (APO) refractor telescope is the best possible choice.

 Make sure you invest in the appropriate field flattener for your refractor, as this extra glass lens will help flatten the field of view to the very edges of your picture.

-If your astrophotography interests lie in taking images of nebulae and large galaxies, an apochromatic refractor should be your number one choice of telescope.
+If your astrophotography interests lie in taking images of nebulae and large galaxies, an apochromatic refractor should be your number one choice for a telescope.

 This category of deep-sky objects includes some of the most iconic wonders in space, and you could spend a lifetime capturing them.